rickkas7/CellularHelper/README.md

 0000002527 [app] INFO: selectOperator returned 1
 ```

+### 4-cell-locate

+This demo uses the u-blox Cell Locate feature to find the latitude, longitude, and elevation of the device.

+This only works on 2G and 3G devices, not LTE Cat M1.
+Another alternative is to use google-maps-device-locator
+which works on all devices, and is also generally much faster.

-### 4-Test CREG
+### 5-cellular-global-identity

-Simple test of the CREG command, used to get the CI and LAC information on LTE devices (SARA-R410).
-It also works on the SARA-U and SARA-G.
+Previously getting the cell tower information required a variety of techniques that depended on the cellular
+modem and generation of device.
+In Device OS 1.2.1 and later, it's now easy to query this information from
+Device OS.
+This example shows how.

 ## Version History

+#### 0.1.0 (2020-02-13)

+- Code cleanup
+- Minimum Device OS version is now 0.7.0
+- Removed non-working ping and DNS calls
+- Added lots of API documentation

+#### 0.0.7 (2018-11-27)

-0.0.7 (2018-11-27) Added the getCREG call
+- Added the getCREG call
+- Last versions that supports Device OS 0.6.x

+#### 0.0.6

-0.0.6 Added selectOperator
+- Added selectOperator